thycotic/dsv-docs/product/auth-general/authgcp/index.md

 tenantName: company
 ```

 Now the service account that is going to access DSV is required.
-For this example, we will name this account `client-svc' The setup in GCP is the same as the DSV account except that when the role is assigned, it must be **Service Account Token Creator** so that this account can request tokens.
+For this example, we will name this account `client-svc` The setup in GCP is the same as above for the `dsv-svc` account except that when the role is assigned, it must be **Service Account Token Creator** so that this account can request tokens.
 Also, after generating the key, make sure to save the file to the local machine that will access DSV and note the location.

 In the DSV CLI, create a user called `gcp-test` referring to the `client-svc` service account with `gcloud` as the authentication provider using `thy user create --username gcp-test --provider gcloud --externalid client-svc@myfirstproject-273119.iam.gserviceaccount.com`